 Fingerprints

 Florida requires electronic fingerprints (Live Scan) for a background check.
 You submit your fingerprints at an approved Live Scan vendor location near you.
 The cost is $50 to $80, depending on the vendor.
 DBPR does not accept ink-and-roll fingerprints or fingerprints submitted for other purposes.
-You must use a vendor in the DBPR-approved network.
+You must use a vendor in the DBPR-approved network and the correct real estate ORI.
+If this step stalls, use the Florida real estate fingerprints delay guide.

 Schedule your fingerprints the same week you submit your application.
 The fingerprint results are transmitted electronically to DBPR and matched to your application.
 If you submit your application without fingerprints, DBPR cannot begin the background check, and your processing stalls.